-4 of 4 courses to accomplish detailed reciprocating engine maintenance overhaul: Perform overhauled engine pre-run up inspection including compression check, prepare for installation - hoist, mount, connect, adjust as needed, and securing the engine completing the process.
+4 of 4 courses to accomplish detailed reciprocating engine maintenance overhaul: Perform overhauled engine pre-run up inspection including compression check,

 PP 220 Lubrication Systems 16/19/1.0

 Reciprocating and turbine lubrication systems will be taught.
 Students will be able to identify and select lubricants, inspect, repair lubrication systems and their components.